-Article 334.30 states that cables coming out of the junction boxes should be secured within 12" of the box in all boxes equipped with cable clamps.
+Article 334.30 states that cables coming out of the junction boxes should be secured within 12 inches of the box in all boxes equipped with cable clamps.
 These cable clamps are not to be removed.
-In 314.17(C), it I stated that cables must be secured to the receptacle box.
-Although, in article 314.17(C) exception, nonmetallic boxes have no cable clamps and must have cables supported within 8" of the junction box.
+314.17(C) states that cables must be secured to the receptacle box.
+Although, in article 314.17(C)'s exception, nonmetallic boxes have no cable clamps and must have cables supported within 8 inches of the junction box.
 In either instance, the wire is secured by wire staples that keep it from moving within the wall cavity.

 04 of 08

 Lighting fixture boxes must be listed for support of lighting fixtures because of their weight.
 Typically, these boxes are either round or octagon shaped.
 You'll find this information in article 314.27(A).
 Depending on the material these boxes are made of, whether it is to support a light or ceiling fan, you may need to install a special bracket box to help support the weight, much like the case of ceiling fans.Continue to 5 of 8 below.

 Horizontal and Vertical Cable Strapping

 In article 334.30 and 334.30(A), vertically run cables must be supported by strapping every 4 feet 6 inches, although horizontally run cables through bored holes need no further support.
 By securing the cables in this way, the cables are protected from being pinched between the studs and the drywall.
 The preferred wire staples have metal nails and plastic cross supports, not staples.